North Korea calls for Pompeo to be dropped from talks; tests tactical weapon

 “Therefore, even in the case of possible resumption of the dialogue with the United States, I wish our dialogue counterpart would be not Pompeo but other person who is more careful and mature in communicating with us.”

+A spokeswoman for the State Department said it was aware of the report about Pompeo and added: “The United States remains ready to engage North Korea in a constructive negotiation.”

-While Kwon did not elaborate on why North Korea felt compelled to develop nuclear weapons, it has long spoken of the need to defend itself from what it sees as U.S. aggression.
+Kwon did not elaborate on why North Korea felt compelled to develop nuclear weapons, but North Korea has long spoken of the need to defend itself from what it sees as U.S. aggression.

-Kim said last week said the breakdown in talks risked reviving tensions and he gave a year-end deadline for the United States to change its attitude.
+Kim said last week said the breakdown in talks risked reviving tensions and he gave a year-end deadline for the United States to change its attitude. [nL3N21U4FK]

 Despite the failure of the Vietnam summit, Trump has stressed his good relationship with Kim.

-Kwon also said the two leaders were on good terms, even as he castigated Pompeo for “fabricated” stories as part of a “publicity stunt”.
+Kwon also said the two leaders were on good terms, even as he castigated Pompeo for “fabricated” stories as part of a “publicity stunt.”
 He did not elaborate.

-Kwon said Pompeo had made “reckless remarks hurting the dignity of our supreme leadership”, apparently referring to him agreeing to the characterisation of Kim as a “tyrant” at a U.S. Congressional hearing last week.
+Kwon said Pompeo had made “reckless remarks hurting the dignity of our supreme leadership,” apparently referring to him agreeing to the characterisation of Kim as a “tyrant” at a U.S. congressional hearing last week.

-U.S. government officials were not immediately available for comment on the call to replace Pompeo.

 Earlier, Kim Dong-yub, a military expert at Kyungnam University’s Institute of Far Eastern Studies in Seoul, said the newly tested weapon was likely a short-range cruise missile that could be launched from the ground, sea and air.

-Kim oversaw the test of an unidentified tactical weapon in November.
+Kim oversaw the test of an unidentified tactical weapon in November. [nL4N1XQ5WL]

-Experts said in November Kim wanted to shift the mainstay of the North’s conventional military power from a nearly 1.3 million-strong army to high-tech weapons.
+Experts said in November Kim wanted to shift the mainstay of the North’s conventional military power from a nearly 1.3 million-strong army to high-tech weapons. [nL4N1XT039]

 The young leader said last April that he would stop nuclear tests and launches of intercontinental ballistic missiles because the nuclear capabilities of North Korea, which has tested nuclear devices six times, had been verified.